margolanier/stock-market/blockers.md

 what is a use case for input hidden objects?
 I ended up using 2 arrays for autocomplete, one with original word, one with b tags
 kind of wanted a way to have 2 values of an input field so i could call input.value and input.value2 in different cases
-not the same thing, but i found it on Googz
+not the same thing i don't think, but i found it on Googz

 ### 7
-how should i actually do #6?
+so, how should i actually do #6?

+### 8
+how do you feel about using 'continue'? and also break?
+was going to use when writing my whole weird <pre>if (continue === true)</pre> autocomplete thing.
+but The Internet says it is bad.

+### 9
+how do you import local json files?  like AJAX-y stuff, but it wouldn't be an http request.
+I could only find the require statement + Angular answers. do they go together?

+that is all.  goodnight.